jnk0le/AVR-UART-lib/README.md

 Meanwhile Arduino generates 2KB of code.

-For this result additional flag -mrelax is required in many IDE's (Atmel studio, Arduino etc.)
+For this result additional flag -mrelax is required in many IDE's (Atmel studio etc.)

 # Notes
 Lot of terminals sends only CR character as a newline terminator, instead of CRLF or even unix style LF